capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/rental-NFT/index.md

 # Rental NFT

 Ternoa provides you with many advanced NFT features.
-Not only creating an NFT can be done in just a few lines of code but we also cover many NFT advanced usecases: Ternoa allows you to easily create functions to rent, auctioned or even add secret to your NFTs without using any smart contracts.
+Not only creating an NFT can be done in just a few lines of code but we also cover many NFT advanced use cases: Ternoa allows you to easily create functions to rent, auction, or even add a secret to your NFTs without using any smart contracts.

 ## What is Rental NFT?

 NFTs represent proof of ownership on the blockchain.
-Renting is a powerful tool for the NFT owners to make more out of their NFTs.
-An NFT rental agreement is an on chain rental contract, between the owner of an NFT and a renter (usually called rentee) who will have a temporary access to the NFT properties, against a rent fee (an amount or an NFT).
+Renting is a powerful tool for NFT owners to make more out of their NFTs.
+An NFT rental agreement is an on-chain rental contract, between the owner of an NFT and a renter (usually called rentee) who will have temporary access to the NFT properties, against a rent fee (an amount or an NFT).

 ## Rental NFT features